-Are Michigan's Food Councils Changing Policy or Prepared to Do So?DOWNLOAD FILE
+Are Michigan's Food Councils Changing Policy or Prepared to Do So?DOWNLOAD

 The following report presents results of a survey of Michigan local food councils.
 The survey was based on the Johns Hopkins Food Policy Networks project’s Get it Toolgether: Assessing Your Food Council's Ability to Do Policy Work.
 Fifteen Michigan local food councils completed the survey between October 18 and December 7, 2018.